Forcing axioms and coronas of $C^*$-algebras: Preliminaries

 \subsection{Forcing axioms and their consequences}

 Forcing axioms were introduced as extensions of the Baire Category Theorem.
-Here we just introduce the axioms we will use in this paper.
-For a comprehensive account on Forcing Axioms, see for example~\cite{Todorcevic.FA}.
+For a comprehensive account on (some of) them, see for example~\cite{Todorcevic.FA}.

-One of the most studied forcing axioms is the Proper Forcing Axiom ($\PFA$), introduced by Shelah in \cite{Shelah.PF}.
-We will focus on two consequences of $\PFA$: $\OCA_\infty$, an infinitary version of $\OCA$ introduced by Farah in \cite{Farah.LG}, and $\MA_{\aleph_1}$, a local version of Martin's Axiom.
+One of the most studied forcing axioms is the Proper Forcing Axiom ($\PFA$), introduced by Baumgartner in \cite{Baum}, although implicitly present in earlier work of Shelah (\cite{Shelah.PF}).
+Its consistency was proved in \cite{Shelah.PF}.
+We focus on two consequences of $\PFA$: Todor\v cevi\'c's $\OCA$ and $\MA_{\aleph_1}$, a local version of Martin's Axiom.

+We work with a formally stronger version of $\OCA$ defined by Farah in \cite{Farah.LG}.
+This axiom is known as $\OCA_\infty$.
+Recently, it was shown by Justin Moore (\cite{Moore.OCA}) that $\OCA_\infty$ and $\OCA$ are equivalent, therefore while assuming the second, we often use the first.
+The axiom currently known as $\OCA$ has roots in the work of Baumgartner (\cite{Baum.Aleph1}), and it is a modification of several colouring axioms appearing in work of Abraham, Rubin, and Shelah (\cite{ARS}).
+For a more detailed historical account on the evolution of this axiom, see \cite[\S8]{Todorcevic.PPIT}.